Heat wave of 1995 derecho series

-The heat wave of 1995 derecho series are a series of derechos that occurred from July 11 through July 15, 1995 in the U.S. and Ontario, Canada.
-This weather event is one of the least known about but still notable weather events that occurred during the 20th century.
+The heat wave of 1995 derecho series are a series of derechos that occurred from Tuesday, July 11 through Saturday, July 15, 1995, primarily impacting areas from Montana to the US Midwest, and the Great Lakes Region.

 Synopsis

 A tremendously hot and humid air mass over the Great Plains contributed to the development of four powerful derechos.
-These particular derechos occurred during the Heat Wave of 1995.
+These particular derechos occurred during the heat wave of 1995.
 The derechos developed along the northern rim of the air mass on a stationary front.